 So, you want to know how to catch a mouse alive?
 Luckily, I have caught many mice alive before!
-In this post, I am going to let you know exactly how I did it, and what I used.
+In this post, I will let you know exactly how I did it and what I used.
 If you are looking to live-catch a mouse, then make sure that you know how to dispose of it too!

 There are tons of reasons why you would want to catch a mouse alive.
 My experience suggests that the following reasons are the most common.
 PS – these are genuine reasons given to me by folks in the past:

 - You want to catch it alive to release the mouse back in the wild (well done you)